h9k/magirc/README.md

 About MagIRC
 ------------
 This software is a complete rewrite of phpDenora, a PHP-based Web Frontend for the [Denora Stats](http://www.denorastats.org) project.
-In the future it will interface with other IRC services like [Anope](http://www.anope.org/) but the priority for now is to replace phpDenora since it is aged.
+In the future it will interface with other IRC services like [Anope](http://www.anope.org/) but the priority for now is to replace phpDenora since it is aged and ugly.

 Main features
 -------------